When troubleshooting issues on your motherboard or contacting official support, please be sure to know the motherboard revision.

 1. Check Through DXDIAG – DirectX Diagnostic Tool

-This is by far the easiest and the most comprehensive way to check what BIOS version you have installed on your PC.
+This is the easiest and the most comprehensive way to check what BIOS version you have installed on your PC.

 - Type DXDIAG